GregTheMadMonk/tnl-noa/Documentation/Tutorials/ReductionAndScan/tutorial_ReductionAndScan.md

 ### Vectors comparison

 Comparison of two vectors involve (parallel) reduction as well.
 The `fetch` part is responsible for comparison of corresponding vector elements result of which is boolean `true` or `false` for each vector elements.
-The `reduce` part must perform logical and operation on all of them.
+The `reduction` part must perform logical and operation on all of them.
 We must not forget to change the *idempotent element* to `true`.
 The code may look as follows:

-\include ComparisonExample.cpp
+\includelineno ComparisonExample.cpp

 And the output looks as: